Nmyhi/burnandbeyond/README.md

 * [ChatGpt](https://openai.com/blog/chatgpt "free text generator AI") was used for generating content for the about us page.
 * [Dall-E-2](https://openai.com/dall-e-2 "Dall-E-2 open AI") was used for generating the material section's fixed background picture.
 * [TinyJPG](https://tinyjpg.com/ "TinyJPG online image compressor software") was used to compress the gallery images to improve performance.
+* [Bob's Bakery deployed github repository](https://github.com/boblogdev/bobsbakery/tree/main "Bobs Bakery 1st Milestone project") was used as a template to have a clear idea about the structure of the readme.md file.

 ## Testing